 That is why not stay in India?

-The answer is obvious, Indian culture is so intensely tribal, such a low trust society, that the society cannot prosper when a significant percentage of the population act this way.
-Indians need to migrate to a country where there most of the population does not act tribally.
-And it is just so easy to bring an intensely tribal behavior pattern to a high trust society.
+The answer is obvious: Indian culture is so intensely tribal, such a low-trust society, that the society cannot prosper when a significant percentage of the population acts this way.
+Indians must migrate to a country where most of the population does not act unequally.
+And it is just so easy to bring an intensely tribal behavior pattern to a high-trust society.

 Don’t be “Racist”